Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Event-Listener.md

 # Interacting with the iframe

-Commerce Hub supports external interaction with the SAQ-A iframe which allows merchants to
+Commerce Hub supports external interaction with the iframe which allows merchants to do the following:

-- Listen for card form state change events and react accordingly
+- Listen for card form state change events and react accordingly.
-- Explicitly submit the card form from an external stimulus such as a button click on the merchants site
+- Explicitly submit the card form from an external stimulus such as a button click on the merchants site.

 ## Listening for Card Form State Changes